claesmnyberg/logexecve/README.md

 4. Edited logex.c and set the syscall number

 ## How to build
-1. Merge source from ./src/sys into /usr/src/sys
+1. Merge source into /usr/src/sys
 2. Compile and install new kernel
 3. Compile logex by running make